AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/share-dashboard-with-users.md

 1. Permissions can be set on a user-by-user basis or en masse.

-    **To set individual permissions**, click **None** to the right of the user’s name.
-From this drop-down, select the type of permissions the user should have.
+    **To set individual permissions**, click **None** to the right of the user's name.
+From this dropdown, select the type of permissions the user should have.

     **To set permissions en masse**, click the **Set Permissions** button.
 From this drop-down, select the type of permissions the selected users should have.